...and be warned, this is a long blog, so digest it in chunks with a cuppa and a dip-in!

-MV was founded on the principle of kindness by focusing on nurturing and gentle practices that respect the skin's microbiome.
+I founded MV on the principle of kindness by focusing on nurturing and gentle practices that respect the skin's microbiome.
 The foundation of this 'kind' approach is MV's 3 Minute Ritual - the ultimate act of self-care which brings the focus to the breath and to touch, scent and feel rather than a mundane or mechanical routine you just have to get through each day.

-Education has been essential from the very beginning because, back in 1993, 2 years after Sharon graduated from Beauty College, she unwittingly damaged her peachy English complexion.
+Education has been essential from the very beginning because, back in 1993, 2 years after I graduated from Beauty College, I unwittingly damaged my peachy English complexion.
 Salons all around Australia were buzzing with excitement over this new glycolic acid skincare line from the US and with it came a salon-strength peel.
-Sharon says "No matter our age, our skin type or our skin condition, we (Beauty Therapists) were all encouraged to embrace this miraculous new peel, so on the bed we all jumped, one after another.
-Within weeks I went from peachy glow to recovering burns victim."

 The MV approach comforts and soothes the skin, coaxing it into a healthy glow.
 No harsh scrubbing, no peels, no acids, no retinol but still achieving outstanding results with skin-supportive plant extracts that have a natural affinity with the skin and body.

 Being Kind to your skin means avoiding anything 'unkind' such as stripping foaming cleansers, harsh exfoliants and acid peels, strong laser treatments, microdermabrasion and prolonged periods of sun exposure.